tomaszwro/reponote/README.md

 **Ephemeral local repos on the server**.
 Deleting local repos on the reponote server at any given time shouldn't break anything as a consequence of some of the above points - if it's deleted, it will simply clone again (of course deleting cannot happen when a request is being processed or push didn't finish).
 This way you can easily get rid of repos that weren't accessed for some time & save space.

 **Prefer simple over smart**, at least when the latter is not smart enough.
 Example: handling conflicts.
 There's no plan to support multi user collaboration in first versions, so this shouldn't happen a lot.
-When a conflict appears, just perform the merge, conflict the default merge-tool output & let the user cleanup on client side.
+When a conflict appears, just perform the merge, commit the default merge-tool output & let the user cleanup on client side.
 This app is not for codebases, so it shouldn't be a problem.

 Architecture
 ============